pytest-dev/pytest/doc/en/writing_plugins.rst

     @pytest.fixture()
     def my_fixture(pytestconfig):
         # call the hook called "pytest_my_hook"
-        # `result` will be a list of return values from all registered functions.
+        # 'result' will be a list of return values from all registered functions.
         result = pytestconfig.hook.pytest_my_hook(config=pytestconfig)

 .. note::